DandyLyons/notes/content/Library/The Bible (WEB)/02 - Exodus/Exod-07.md

 The fish that are in the river will die and the river will become foul.
 The Egyptians will loathe to drink water from the river."'"

 ###### v19
 Yahweh said to Moses, "Tell Aaron, 'Take your rod, and stretch out your hand over the waters of Egypt, over their rivers, over their streams, and over their pools, and over all their ponds of water, that they may become blood.
-There will be blood throughout all the land of Egypt, both in vessels of wood and in vessels of stone.'"
+There will be blood throughout all the land of Egypt, both in vessels of wood and in vessels of stone[^1].'"

 ###### v20
 Moses and Aaron did so, as Yahweh commanded; and he lifted up the rod, and struck the waters that were in the river, in the sight of Pharaoh, and in the sight of his servants; and all the waters that were in the river were turned to blood.